tfoertsch/Stacktrace-Configurable/README.md

         %[nr!10,s=]b

     This prints nothing but cuts off the stack trace after the 10th frame.

+    If the part after the exclamation mark is not a number but matches `\w+`, it is taken as the name of an environment variable.
+If set and if it is a number, that number is taken instead of the literal number above.

+    In combination with this condition there is another parameter to specify the string, `c=` or the cutoff message.
+It is printed only if there has been cut off at least one frame.
+Also, the cutoff message can contain `%n` and `%C` (capital C).
+The former is replaced by a newline, the latter by the number of frames cut off.

+    This allows for the following pattern:

+        %[nr!MAX,c=%ncutting off remaining %C frames]n

+    Now, let's assume `$ENV{MAX}=4` but the actual stack is 20 frames deep.
+    The specification tells to insert an additional newline for the 4th frame followed by the string `cutting off remaining 16 frames`.

     The last condition is `nr%N` and `nr%N=M`.
 It can be used to insert a special delimiter after every N stack frames.